NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 ------------------------------------------

-Some users have noted difficulties when trying to size certain aspects of low temperature radiant systems, particulary in cooling mode for the hydronic (variable flow) and constant flow low temperature radiant systems when using autosize.
+Some users have noted difficulties when trying to size certain aspects of low temperature radiant systems, particularly in cooling mode for the hydronic (variable flow) and constant flow low temperature radiant systems when using autosize.
 The problem appears to be that the system is not sizing properly or is undersizing, leaving zone conditions that